- Math at Paly

 |AP Statistics||Refer to Paly's course catalog as there are multiple pathways into AP Statistics||Year (UC approved / UC weighted)|

-Do not sign up unless you have already received an email with an assignment to Palo Alto High School.
+- Do not sign up for the placement test unless you have received confirmation that your child has been assigned to Palo Alto High School.

 Incoming 9th graders from within PAUSD will choose their math class taking into account the recommendation from their 8th grade math teacher.